 The country is the birthplace of kayaking, and we use the small vessels to search the vast fjords for whales and other wildlife, including both ringed and bearded seals.
 Kayaking enables travelers to paddle within feet of whales as they take in the beautiful landscapes of Greenland’s glacier-covered peaks and coastal fjords.

 Greenland is one of the best places on Earth to see the northern lights.
 Also called the aurora borealis, this majestic natural phenomenon should be on every traveler’s bucket list.
 The northern lights appear as the night sky glows brightly with brilliant neon illuminations.

 3. Exploring the Greenland Ice Sheet

-Visitors craving an even closer look at the Greenland ice sheet can trek along mountainsides and wander across glaciers that wind down from the ice sheet itself.
-This provides the opportunity for wildlife-lovers to see Arctic fox, hare, eiders, loons and even peregrine falcons in their natural habitat.
-The quaint village of Tinit provides an amazing vantage point of the Greenland ice sheet, and is home to about 125 hardy natives surviving on subsistence diets.
+Travelers craving an even closer look at the Greenland ice sheet can trek along mountainsides and wander across glaciers that wind down from the ice sheet itself.
+This provides an opportunity for wildlife lovers to see Arctic foxes, hares, eiders, loons and possibly even peregrine falcons, northern wheatears and gyrfalcons in their natural habitat.
+Although rare, we’re also on the lookout for polar bears!

 4. Experiencing Ancient Inuit Culture

 Greenland is home to an intriguing ancient culture that still exists today.
 The Greenlandic Inuit people had no contact with the outside world until the early 20th century.
 This allowed them to create and maintain a distinct and resilient culture.

 Tiny museums throughout Greenland give an interesting peek into the country’s culture and history.
 As the island’s glaciers have preserved artifacts, landmarks and even fully intact human mummies from the 4,500-year-old culture, visitors are able to discover the area’s human history.